adopted-ember-addons/ember-data-model-fragments/README.md

 ## Polymorphism

 Ember Data: Model Fragments has support for *reading* polymorphic fragments.
 To use this feature, pass an options object to `hasOneFragment` or `hasManyFragments` with `polymorphic` set to true.
-In addition the `typeKey` can be set, which defaults to 'type'.
+In addition the `typeKey` can be set, which defaults to `'type'`.

-The typeKey's value must be the lowercase name of a class that is assignment-compatible to the declared type of the fragment attribute.
+The `typeKey`'s value must be the lowercase name of a class that is assignment-compatible to the declared type of the fragment attribute.
 That is, it must be the declared type itself or a subclass.

-In the following example the declared type of `animals` is `animal`, which corresponds to the class `App.Animal`. `App.Animal` has two subclasses: `App.Elephant` and `App.Lion`, so to typeKey's value can be 'animal', 'elephant' or 'lion'.
+In the following example the declared type of `animals` is `animal`, which corresponds to the class `App.Animal`. `App.Animal` has two subclasses: `App.Elephant` and `App.Lion`, so to `typeKey`'s value can be `'animal'`, `'elephant'` or `'lion'`.

 ```javascript
 App.Zoo = DS.Model.extend({